ReproNim/reproin/README.md

 The singularity image we fetched already comes with reproin installed inside, but to "drive" conversion we need to have `reproin` available in the base environment.
-Because we do not have it (yet) packages for conda distribution, we will just clone this repository and gain access to the script:
+Because we do not have it (yet) packaged for conda distribution, we will just clone this repository and gain access to the script:

     git clone https://github.com/ReproNim/reproin